Christmas on a Budget: 10 Christmas Money-Saving Tips

 Spending with a cashback credit card means that you get back a percentage of each purchase you make, usually at a rate of around 5%.
 This handy method of paying for your Christmas shopping will get you saving money in no time, without the time and effort of trudging through discount code websites.

 Remember to set up a direct debit to repay the cashback credit card in-full each month, and only spend what you can afford to pay back, as you will be charged an interest fee for late repayments.

 2. Use cashback websites and enter free competitions

-You can start saving for Christmas instantly and even receive a £10 cashback bonus by simply making your first purchase when using this link.
+You can start saving for Christmas instantly and even receive a £10 cashback bonus by simply making your first purchase.

 There are also hundreds of websites that offer chances to WIN FREE MONEY for simply completing surveys and entering competitions; perfect if you’re struggling for cash around Christmas.
 Bobatoo, for example, is currently offering the chance to win an incredible £200 Amazon voucher for answering a few easy questions about your Christmas spending habits!